risyunki/flux_agi/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## 🤝 Acknowledgments

-- OpenAI for GPT models
+- Flux Labs for developing the advanced AI agents
 - Vercel for hosting
 - Railway for infrastructure
 - Contributors and maintainers